-If you are ready to tackle this major home cleaning project, you won’t have to look any further.
-You can clean your windows quickly and efficiently using just a few simple ingredients.
-The instructions for the perfect window cleaner are compiled in this thorough how-to guide for cleaning your windows with vinegar and Dawn.
+If you are ready to tackle this home cleaning project, you won’t need to look any further.
+You can clean your windows quickly and efficiently using only a few simple ingredients that you already have lying around your home.
+The instructions for the perfect window cleaner are compiled in this how-to guide for cleaning your windows with vinegar and Dawn.

 Cleaning Windows with Vinegar and Dawn: Necessary Supplies

 Are you quick to purchase specialty cleaners that promise to make your glass streak-free and shiny?
 Some people have an entire cabinet full of special cleaners that make promises like this, but it isn’t truly necessary.
 You can achieve a clean and sparkling home without investing in an arsenal of cleaners.
 In fact, you can do a lot with just two ingredients that you likely have on hand – vinegar and Dawn dish soap.

 The best type of vinegar to purchase is distilled white vinegar.
 While other types may do in a pinch, cleaning experts tout the merits of white vinegar above all others.
 You can purchase it by the gallon rather inexpensively, including this organic version (on Amazon) that comes in around under five dollars.

 If the pungent smell of vinegar bothers you, consider investing in scented vinegar.
 Many of these products have added ingredients such as essential oils that can make your home smell fabulous while you clean.
 You get all the benefits of distilled white vinegar without the aroma that permeates your entire home.
 Brands like Harris offer lavender-scented cleaning vinegar, as well as lemon.